flutterwtf/mcp_flutter/README.md

 Currently Flutter works with MCP server via forwarding server.
 Please see [Architecture](https://github.com/Arenukvern/mcp_flutter/blob/main/ARCHITECTURE.md) for more details.

 Some of other methods are not tested - they may work or not.
 Please use with caution.
-It is possible that the most methods will be removed from the MCP server later to focus solely on Flutter applications and Jaspr.
+It is possible that the most methods will be removed from the MCP server later to focus solely on Flutter applications and maybe Jaspr.

-Flutter extension is not completed yet and not integrated into devtools - because of that, it should be open manually as simple web page.
+# !!WARNING!!

+ALL DUMPS TOOLS ARE VERY HEAVY OPERATION and can easily overload context window of AI agent.
+Please use them with extreme caution.

 ## 🚀 Quick Start